ooni/2023-05-richer-input/DESIGN.md

 (country code, ASN, and network name).
 Second, there is a script telling the interpreter what to do.
 How to obtain the script is still up for debate.
 The most straightforward approach would be for the check-in API to serve the script to probes.
+We can also consider more complex transformations of the check-in v2 API response.

 In this PoC, the `ooniprobe` command exposes the interpreter through a `runx` ("run experimental") subcommand.
 Such a subcommand requires the